Our Initiatives

 In partnership with Safe Justice for NC and Policy Analyst, Jarrod James, PRN has designed a non-police alternative model that blends community organizing, national examples from CAHOOTS (Oregon) and STAR (Denver), peer support, and recovery-alternatives to police intervention, use of involuntary commitment, confinement, segregation, restraint, and forced or coercive treatments.
 This team is driven by local community members that are committed to racial equity, safe communities, compassion and humane alternatives with people experiencing emotional distress (see attached recommendations).

-PRN received a 3-year federal SAMHSA grant to incubate a statewide peer-led effort to mobilize people with lived mental health and/or substance use recovery to impact legislation, policy, system and practice change.
+PRN received a 3-year federal SAMHSA grant to incubate a statewide peer-led effort that mobilizes people with lived mental health and/or substance use recovery to impact legislation, policy, system and practice change.
 PVNC utilizes coalitions to elevate the influence of peer and recovery leaders and to build infrastructure needed for a strong peer and recovery movement.

 1) Peer Justice Initiative (PJI)- formerly incarcerated Peer Support Specialists are organizing to create a NC specialty credential for forensic peer support, change policies to ensure that forensic peer supporters are utilized in all 5 intercepts of the criminal justice system from diversion to re-entry, and criminal justice reform efforts.